Introduction

 Ingredients List

-- 1 can (10.5 ounces) condensed cream of chicken soup
+- One container (10.5 Ounces) condensed cream of chicken soup

-- 1 packet (1 ounce) dry gravy mix (chicken or brown gravy)
+- 1 packet (1 ounce) Dry gravy mix (chicken or brown gravy)

-- 1 teaspoon dried parsley
+- 1 teaspoon of dried parsley (or fresh parsley for garnish)

-- ½ teaspoon dried thyme
+- 1 teaspoon of dried thyme (or fresh thyme)

 Substitutions: